-The media mogul and socialite, Kim started her brand Skims to revolutionize innerwear that is sold as shapewear.
-A line of shape-enhancing undergarments that are designed to provide smoothing and sculpting solutions for the everyday women is what the brand has been known for.
-It wasn’t long before the brand also included a line of activewear and athleisure products into its main product categories that can easily take you from a day out to a run.
-There is a vast variety of shades, silhouettes that offer medium to high support for an active lifestyle and sports activites.
-Their collection is known for comfort being crafted from soft, silky fabrics and stretch velvet.
+The media mogul and socialite Kim started her brand Skims to revolutionize innerwear sold as shapewear.
+The brand has been known for a line of shape-enhancing undergarments designed to provide smoothing and sculpting solutions for everyday women.
+It wasn’t long before the brand included a line of activewear and athleisure products in its main product categories that can easily take you from a day out to a run.
+Various shades and silhouettes offer medium to high support for an active lifestyle and sports activities.
+Their collection is known for comfort and is crafted from soft, silky fabrics and stretch velvet.

 6. Beyonce – Ivy Park

 A music sensation globally, Beyonce released Ivy Park in 2016.
-Ivy Park is her own line that is branched from Adidas, the global athletic brand, and she is the sole owner of the brand Ivy Park.
-The launch of her line Ivy Park x Adidas, a limited release of her gender inclusive apparel and accessories was sold out within a few minutes.
+Ivy Park is her line that branched from Adidas, the global athletic brand, and she is the sole owner of the brand Ivy Park.
+The launch of her line Ivy Park x Adidas, a limited release of her gender-inclusive apparel and accessories, was sold out within a few minutes.
 Her focus has been to make a line inclusive of all gender.

 Also read: Rise of digital sports gaming industry